kingdom-of-dreams/hyperdrive/ReadMe.md

 Another game engine.

 ## Why ?
-Why C ?
 Why another game engine ?
 WHY ?

 Yes we know, there's plenty of game engine out there (Unity, UnrealEngine, Godot to quote the most known).
 Each one of them will probably have more features than this one to be honest.
 But we thought that most of the games made with thoses can be _guessed_.
 How manu times you play a game and told yourself _Hmmm...
 Smells like Unity_ ?
 How many games suddenly acquires photorealistic stuff and great lightning since UE5 ?
 Did you ever found an asset in several games from different studio ?